dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 discovery of napps is like using a napps browser tool, so we could have installed or allowed napps, or you could be allowed to run anything.

 if we just mcp the host first, and play with tunnelled napps after ? just get a feel for it ?

+would the mcp server be a new one or would it be the same one and it just switches out the tools ? if we made our own version of this virtual server that swaps in and out rapidly ?

+custom methods? for things like rolling back to a specific commit or something ? provision it, set it up, configure it, then
+Connect handshake might add some extra info ?

+Making a new mcp server sounds easiest, if you want a new napp, fork the current one, with a new napp, then list the tools in it, or if you already know the tool calls you expect, use those.